-index.rst This is the main documentation page.
+index.rst This is the master document, and serves as the main documentation page.
 This file also defines the navigation menu, with links to other documentation pages.
 The Changelog menu entry links to the GitHub Releases page of your project.